ledoge/dogegen/README.md

 Running the exe will give you two windows: A console window for entering commands (see below) and a D3D11 window for rendering patterns, which can be freely resized and switched into borderless fullscreen with Alt+Enter.

 For automation or creating shortcuts, commands can be supplied as command line arguments.
-Example: `dogegen.exe "resolve 127.0.0.1"`
+Example: `dogegen.exe "maxcll 1000" "resolve 127.0.0.1"`

 ## Use with DisplayCAL